Trogthoumeatier/Troghud/README.md

 # Trog hud

-Hello, this is a frankenstien's monster based on Hypnotize hud with bits of Wool hud(Unofficial), ciba hud and stabby hud.
+Hello, this is a frankenstien's monster based on Hypnotize hud with bits of Wool hud(Unofficial), ciba hud and stabby hud + my own edits too ;).

 ## Links